-The first line contains two space-separated integers describing the respective values of and .
+The first line contains two space-separated integers and , where:

-The second line contains space-separated integers describing the respective values of (the list of distinct coins available in infinite amounts).
+The second line contains space-separated integers that describe the values of each coin type.

 Solve overlapping subproblems using Dynamic Programming (DP):